rntrp/libclamav-formpost-service/README.md

 # libclamav-formpost-service
-Antivirus formpost microservice based on [libclamav](https://github.com/Cisco-Talos/clamav), written in Rust.
+Antivirus formpost microservice based on [libclamav](https://github.com/Cisco-Talos/clamav), written in Rust using [Axum](https://github.com/tokio-rs/axum).

 Parts of the code were taken from [clamav-rust](https://github.com/zaddach/clamav-rs) by Jonas Zaddach.
 Kudos to Jonas for FFI bindings and Settings implementation based on [bitflags](https://github.com/bitflags/bitflags).